gabrielgrover/improved-octo-spoon/Blog/blogs/blog_2/blog.md

 ## Conclusion

-I hope you were able to follow how I was ablt to get NextJS to render markdown files that are stored on the server's file system.
+I hope this `void log` was able to show you how to render markdown files that are stored locally on the server.